List of Superman & Lois characters: Natalie Lane Irons

-Natalie Lane Irons (portrayed by Tayler Buck; main: seasons 2-present; guest: season 1) is the daughter of the alternate John Henry Irons and Lois Lane from an unidentified parallel Earth.
+Natalie Lane Irons (portrayed by Tayler Buck; seasons 2–4; guest season 1) is the daughter of the alternate John Henry Irons and Lois Lane from an unidentified parallel Earth.
 She helped her father to work on his armor when facing the alternate Superman and an army of Kryptonians.
 When the Crisis hit, Natalie was put under a hibernation by the A.I.
 Hedy until it can locate the Earth where her father is on.
 By the end of season one, a vessel carrying Natalie arrives on Earth-Prime.
 As Natalie reunites with her dad, she sees Lois and mistakes her for her mother.

-In season two, Natalie works to adjust to Earth-Prime when operating in Metropolis where she can't interact with Earth-Prime's version of her friends.
+In season two, Natalie works to adjust to Earth-Prime when operating in Metropolis where she cannot interact with Earth-Prime's version of her friends.
 This became rocky enough that John had to persuade Lois to speak to Natalie.
 This leads to the Irons family moving in with the Kent family.
 She later befriends Sarah Cushing and helps her with the car that Sarah and Kyle were working on.
 While having noticed that her father is still make use of the armor, Natalie agrees to help John in repairing it.
-On the day when Lana became the new Mayor of Smallvile, Natalie started honoring the memory of her mother as John later joins her in it.
+On the day when Lana became the new Mayor of Smallville, Natalie started honoring the memory of her mother as John later joins her in it.
 Natalie later starts working on her version of her father's armor.
 John later found out about the armor and tried to destroy it to no avail as Hedy reveals that Natalie had coated it in a lacquer made from X-Kryptonite.
 After her father was defeated by Ally, Natalie rescued him despite the buggy message to bring X-Kryptonite.
 Both of them were rescued by Superman before Ally can harm them.
 After Superman defeated Ally, she and her Bizarro counterpart were handed over to John and Natalie.

-In season three, Sam invites Natalie to a movie where he also tries to get her to enroll in a DOD-sponsored academy.
-This didn't go well and Sam was reprimanded by John.
-During Jonathan and Jordan's birthday party, Sam apologized to Natalie.